kartonfarkas/api_docs/source/suite/emails/section.rst

      - string
      -
      - Can be **left, center, right**
+   * - body_source
+     - string
+     - HTML content of the body
+     -
+   * - image_url
+     - string
+     - URL of the image
+     -
+   * - image_title
+     - string
+     - Title of the image
+     -
    * - image_link
      - string
      - URL to which an image points